Hamilton Fish IV: U.S. Congress

 Fish was a candidate for the 90th Congress in 1966.
 While he won the Republican primary, he was defeated in the general election by Democrat Joseph Y. Resnick.
 In the 1968 Republican primary, he defeated G. Gordon Liddy, and went on to win in the general election that year.
 He served in the 91st United States Congress, and was re-elected to the 12 succeeding Congresses, serving from January 3, 1969, to January 3, 1995.

 As a member of the U.S. House Committee on the Judiciary in 1974, he voted in favor of the first two of the three articles of impeachment (for obstruction of justice and abuse of power) of President Richard Nixon during the impeachment process against Nixon.

-Fish twice served as an House impeachment manager, being among those who successfully prosecuted the cases against Judges Harry E. Claiborne and Alcee Hastings in their impeachment trials.
+Fish twice served as a House impeachment manager, being among those who successfully prosecuted the cases against Judges Harry E. Claiborne and Alcee Hastings in their impeachment trials.